jake-fawcett/azure-voting-app-redis/README.md

-# Changed made to the Repo
+# Azure Voting App

-This is a sample app forked from the Azure Docs.
+This is a sample app forked from the Azure Docs that has been updated / modified following different tutorials and experimenting with Kubernetes.

-- deploy-via-cli.sh has been added with commands following the [Microsoft Azure Kubernetes Service tutorial](https://learn.microsoft.com/en-us/azure/aks/tutorial-kubernetes-prepare-app) so it can be replicated.
+- kubectl.sh has been added with commands following the [Microsoft Azure Kubernetes Service tutorial](https://learn.microsoft.com/en-us/azure/aks/tutorial-kubernetes-prepare-app) so it can be replicated.
 - azure-vote-hpa.yaml has been added as part of the above tutorial for autoscaling.
-- azure-vote-front folder has been added with helm chart following the [Quickstart Helm tutorial](https://learn.microsoft.com/en-us/azure/aks/quickstart-helm?tabs=azure-cli)
+- helm.sh and azure-vote-front folder has been added with helm chart following the [Quickstart Helm tutorial](https://learn.microsoft.com/en-us/azure/aks/quickstart-helm?tabs=azure-cli)

-# Azure Voting App
+- azure-pipelines.yml has been created to experiement with Azure Pipeline tasks

 ---
 page_type: sample